TEGDV/TEGDV/README.md

  🔭 I’m planning for a Project **Solana Blockchain: Arbitrage and Risk Managment Bot**.

- 🌱 I’m currently learning **Solana DeFi protocols and SPL token programming**
+ 🌱 I’m currently learning **Rust language**

  :books: I want to learn **Deep Learning** and **Machine Learaning**

- 👯 I’m looking to collaborate for a Rust and Solana based projects.
+ 👯 I’m looking to collaborate for a Rust based projects.

  💬 Ask me about Blockchain, Backend Development, and any Tech-related stuff.